Nu Ursae Majoris

 This is a giant star with a stellar classification of K3 III.
-It has expanded to about 57 times the radius of the Sun and is radiating 775 times the Sun's luminosity.
-The effective temperature of the outer envelope is 4,070 K; cool enough to give it an orange hue typical of a K-type star.
+Being 200 million years old, it has expanded to about 60 times the radius of the Sun and is radiating 1240 times the Sun's luminosity.
+The effective temperature of the outer envelope is 4,422 K; cool enough to give it an orange hue typical of a K-type star.
 It has a 10th-magnitude optical companion at an angular separation of 7.1 arcseconds.

 Nomenclature

 ν Ursae Majoris (Latinised to Nu Ursae Majoris) is the star's Bayer designation.

 It also bore the traditional name of Alula Borealis.
 Alula (shared with Xi Ursae Majoris) comes from the Arabic phrase Al Ḳafzah al Ūla 'the First Spring'. and Borealis is Latin for 'northern'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alula Borealis for this star.

 In Chinese, 三台 (Sān Tái), meaning Three Steps, refers to an asterism consisting of Nu Ursae Majoris, Iota Ursae Majoris, Kappa Ursae Majoris, Lambda Ursae Majoris, Mu Ursae Majoris, and Xi Ursae Majoris.
 Consequently, the Chinese name for Nu Ursae Majoris itself is 下台一 (Xià Tái yī, Star of First Lower Step).